wingify/wingify.github.io/_posts/2017-04-02-wingify-hackathon-vwo-xray.markdown

 author: Hemkaran Raghav
 ---

 Whether it's daily work or any other competition or hackathon, Wingifighters always choose to give their best.
-Recently, Wingify had organised 24 hours [Internal Hackathon](https://medium.com/@wingify/hacking-away-the-night-at-wingify-cbe33a39f28d) where developers from Wingify created lot of awesome projects for the daily use.
-The theme was "Solve Daily Problems".
-Be it a generic problem or an internal team problem, Hackers from Wingify tried to solve many problems over the night.
-So, I along with [Pramod Dutta](https://www.linkedin.com/in/pramoddutta/) created a chrome extension "VWO X-Ray" (One of the Winners), which is very helpful for our internal team.
+Recently, Wingify had organised 24-hour [Internal Hackathon](https://medium.com/@wingify/hacking-away-the-night-at-wingify-cbe33a39f28d) where developers from Wingify created a lot of awesome projects for the daily use.
+The theme was <i><b>"Solve Daily Problems"</b></i>.
+Be it a generic problem or an internal team problem, hackers from Wingify tried to solve many problems over the night.
+So, I along with [Pramod Dutta](https://www.linkedin.com/in/pramoddutta/) created a Google Chrome extension <b>"VWO X-Ray"</b> (<i>one of the winners</i>), which has proved to be helpful to our internal team.

 VWO X-Ray was created to easily debug the VWO smart code on a website.
-Whether it is a Developer or a Customer Happiness Engineer or a Client, they need some basic information about VWO running on a particular page.
-This chrome extension enables the user to view account id on the page, running VWO campaigns and cookies created by VWO.
+Whether it is a developer or a Customer Happiness Engineer or a client, they need some basic information about VWO running on a particular page.
+This Google Chrome extension enables the user to view account ID on that page, running VWO campaigns and cookies created by VWO.
 The basic features of the extension are:

 1. View account ID on the page and impersonate into it directly.
-2. <i>Home Tab</i> will show all campaigns on the page and their information like is campaign running, segmentation passed.
+2. The <i>Home Tab</i> will show all campaigns on the page and their information like whether campaigns are running, segmentations passed etc.
-3. Directly open a specific campaign in single click into the VWO app.
+3. Directly open a specific campaign with single click into the VWO app.
 4. Directly copy the "Share report link" of the campaign and share it with anyone.
-5. View VWO cookies information in detailed and clear view.
+5. View VWO cookies information in a detailed and clear view.
 6. Notification feature when any campaign variation is applied on the page or any goal has been triggered.
-7. <i>Full Data Tab</i> will give you a glimpse of app dashboard.
-You can change account id to get any other account's data.
+7. The <i>Full Data Tab</i> will give you a glimpse of app dashboard.
+You can change account ID to get any other account's data.
-8. <i>Session Data Tab</i> will show current session information (Track and Analyse), various campaigns data and Goal data (which are triggered and which are not).
+8. The <i>Session Data Tab</i> will show current session information (Track and Analyse), various campaigns' data and Goal's data (which ones are triggered and which ones are not).
-9. <i>Impersonate Tab</i> will enable you to impersonate into any account and campaign directly.
-Just enter Account id and Campaign id (optional).
+9. The <i>Impersonate Tab</i> will enable you to impersonate into any account and campaign directly.
+Just enter account ID and Campaign ID (optional).
-10. This extension by default makes 100% sampling rate for Track and Analyse campaigns (most wanted feature for our QA and Customer Happiness Engineers team).
+10. This extension, by default, makes 100% sampling rate for Track and Analyse campaigns (most wanted feature for our QA and Customer Happiness Engineers team).

-We are running VWO X-Ray on our [vwo.com](http://vwo.com) website.
-Here is the screenshot of extension on the website:
+Here are some screenshots of the VWO X-Ray extension running on our [vwo.com](http://vwo.com) website:

 <div style="text-align:center; margin: 10px;">
   <img src="/images/2017/04/vwo_xray_1.png" style="box-shadow: 1px 2px 10px 1px #aaa">
-  <div style="margin: 10px;">This is showing various campaigns running on the page and their status</div>
+  <div style="margin: 10px;">The various campaigns running on the page and their statuses</div>
 </div>

 <br/>